Hash-Studios-LLC/Application/README.md

 # Description

-Explore the World of Hash Studios LLC with our mobile app, your gateway to exceptional Virtual Reality experiences, cutting-edge software solutions, and enthralling games.
-The app features our latest innovations, offering you access to immersive and engaging content.
-Stay connected with Hash Studios LLC and be part of the future of Virtual Reality.
+Introducing the Hash Studios Web App: A seamless, one-click portal designed to give you immediate access to Hash Studios' pioneering experiences and state-of-the-art software solutions, all conveniently available on your computer or mobile device.

 <br><img src="https://github.com/Lin8x/VRCDownloadString/blob/main/Images/HashStudiosBlue.png" width="100%" height="5"><br><br>

 # How to Download

-Follow these steps to download and install the Hash Studios LLC mobile app:
+Follow these steps to download and install Hash Studios Web App:

 <br><br>
 ### Windows (EXE)